-- 2. In view of the various adverse secondary effects associated with adult-oriented businesses, this Section shall be implemented in conjunction with Chapter 11.02 DMC, which establishes licensing criteria sufficient to ensure the protection of the public health, safety and general welfare. - B. Distance requirements.
-An adult-oriented business may be established, located, or operated only in the zoning districts in which it is expressly listed as a conditional or permitted use, and only subject to each and every one of the following: - 1.
-The adult-oriented business shall be located at least 1,000 feet away from: - a.
+- B. Distance requirements.
+An adult-oriented business may be established, located, or operated only in the zoning districts in which it is expressly listed as a conditional or permitted use, and only subject to each and every one (1) of the following: - 1.
+The adult-oriented business shall be located at least one thousand (1,000) feet away from: - a.
 A church, synagogue, mosque, temple or building or portion of a building or structure which is used for religious worship or related religious activities; - b.
 The boundary of any residentially zoned land, whether in the City, in an adjoining City, or within an unincorporated area; - c.
-Any public park, or recreational area, or property zoned, planned, or otherwise designated for such use by City action, including but not limited to a park, playground, nature trails, swimming pool, athletic field, basketball or tennis courts, or other similar public land within the City which is under the control, operation, or management of the City or park and recreation authorities; - d.
-Any public or private educational facility including but not limited to child day care facilities, libraries, nursery schools, preschools, kindergartens, elementary schools, private schools, intermediate schools, junior high schools, middle schools, high schools, secondary schools, continuation schools, and special education schools.
+Any public park, or recreational area, or property zoned, planned, or otherwise designated for such use by City action, including but not limited to a park, playground, nature trails, swimming pool, athletic field, basketball or tennis courts, or other similar public land within the City which is under the control, operation, or management of the City or park and recreation authorities; - Any public or private educational facility including but not limited to child day care facilities, libraries, nursery schools, preschools, kindergartens, elementary schools, private schools, intermediate schools, junior high schools, middle schools, high schools, secondary schools, continuation schools, and special education schools.
 This category of uses does not include vocational or professional institutions of higher education including but not limited to community or junior colleges, colleges and universities;